A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Additional Analysis

 We perform an ablation study on block sizes ($b_q, b_k$) using our method.
 Block size $b_q$ determines how many queries are grouped into the block during the masking iteration and sparse attention.
 And block size $b_k$ determines how many keys are grouped.
-Block size is a really important factor in utilizing tensor processing units (e.g., NVIDIA TensorCore) in modern accelerators.
-Tensor processing units enable matrix multiplication and tensor operations to be performed in single or fewer cycles rather than processing one by one using floating point multiplication and addition.
-This kind of trend of accelerator leads to mismatching of wall-clock latency and FLOPs in modern hardware.
+Block size is a really important factor in utilizing MMU (e.g., NVIDIA TensorCore) in modern accelerators.
+MMU enables matrix multiplication and tensor operations to be performed in single or fewer cycles rather than processing one by one using floating point multiplication and addition.
+This kind of accelerator trend leads to mismatching of wall-clock latency and FLOPs in modern hardware.
 Therefore, we check the performance and latency trade-off among grouping queries and keys by block size $b_q, b_k$.

 In \cref{tab:ablation_blocksize_ppl}, we show that perplexity gets better as $b_q$ increases while it gets worse as $b_k$ increases.
 It is not intuitive that increasing $b_q$ shows better perplexity than before because they lose the resolution across the query dimension in attention mask estimation.
 However, the result shows that more block size (more averaging) across the query (time) dimension shows better performance.
 In contrast to this observation, $b_k$ works as expected, like that less resolution in key (past knowledge or memory) dimension leads to worse performance.